THE VOLGA GERMANS IN PORTLAND

 A son, Richard H., was born in Portland on December 16, 1891 (he died in 1956).

-In 1910, the family was living at 406 Graham Avenue and Carl was working as a machinist for a steam railroad company.
-Their son, Charles was married and living next door.
+In 1910, the family lived at 406 Graham Avenue, and Carl was a machinist for a steam railroad company.
+Their son, Charles, was married and living next door.
 Charles worked as a bartender in a saloon.

-Catharina died on April 12, 1915 in Portland and was buried at the River View Cemetery.
+Catharina died in Portland on April 12, 1915, and was buried at the River View Cemetery.

 Picture